 Drug Testing

-Ι, , understand that as a (print name)
+I,, understand that as a

-ent for progression in the West Chester University, Department of
+requirement for progression in the West Chester University, Department of

-Nursing, I must submit to a urine drug test at the designated laboratory, which
+Nursing, I must submit to a urine drug test at the designated laboratory, which will

-will provi de the results of the test to the Chairperson of the Department of
+provide the results of the test to the Chairperson of the Department of Nursing.
+I

-Nursing.
-I understand that if the test is positive, I will be dismissed from the
+understand that if the test is positive, I will be dismissed from the Nursing

-Nursing p program.
+program.

-Studen t Signatura.

-Studen t Signature:
+Student Signature:

-Print N ame:
+Print Name:

 Date:

-Department of Nursing Student Health Physical Form
+Student Health Physical Form